MikeData/databakerNotebookInstall/README.md

 dont unzip the dependancies.zip file.
 There's no need.

 step 5 replaces the default output structure (a rather confusing format used by the old WDA system) with a simple and concise one.
-You don't strictly speaking have to carry out this step to use databaker but I'd hihgly recommend it.
+You don't strictly speaking have to carry out this step to use databaker but I'd highly recommend it.